abdusco/abdus.dev/src/posts/sniffing-io-reader-in-golang/index.md

 }
 ```

-Now we face a problem: whatever `ffprobe` reads from the video stream `r` is gone and `ffmpeg` cannot use it.
+Now we face a problem: whatever `ffprobe` reads from the video stream `r` is gone and `ffmpeg` cannot read it.

 We need to find a way to sniff the video properties and put what we consume back where we found it.